Post

 return ret;

-The freed block is 50,176 bytes for ML-DSA-44 (sizes differ for ML-DSA-65/87 but the same code path applies).
-With WC_DILITHIUM_CACHE_PRIV_VECTORS off (the default), it contains the private key polynomials at fixed offsets:
+The freed block is 50,176 bytes for ML-DSA-44.
+With WC_DILITHIUM_CACHE_PRIV_VECTORS off (the default) it contains the private-key polynomials at fixed offsets:

 OffsetContentsNote